 STC Committees are formed to address specific issues that are important to members of the Society.
 If you are interested in volunteering on a committee let us know by using the response form on the committee's page.

-To develop and implement a single knowledge source that concentrates and delivers all that is technical communication – in short, a Technical Communication Body of Knowledge (TCBoK).
+To develop and maintain a single repository of all that is technical communication, which is the Technical Communication Body of Knowledge (TCBoK).

 Community Affairs Committee (CAC)

 Plan and oversee the education program for the annual STC Summit.
 They also provide support at STC Summit for both attendees and presenters.